-We are writing with important information regarding a recent data security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to The Suburban Collection.
-Therefore, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+I am writing with important information regarding a recent security incident at Messiah University.
+The privacy and security of the personal information we maintain is of the utmost importance to our institution.
+Accordingly, we want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.